 The Democratic Republic of the Congo is pursuing financial sustainability for its immunization services through legislation, budget advocacy and expenditure tracking.
-The Sabin Sustainable Immunization Financing (SIF) Program began its efforts in DRC in June 2009.
+Sabin’s Sustainable Immunization Financing (SIF) Program worked with officials in DRC from 2009 to 2018.

 Immunization Program Structure

 DRC’s Expanded Program on Immunization (EPI) is in located in the Disease Control Directorate, Ministry of Public Health (MOPH).

 Over the period 2006-2014, the country’s Gross National Income rose from US$230 to $410 per capita, almost doubling.
 According to the WHO/UNICEF Joint Reporting Form (JRF), the government spent $1 on routine immunization per surviving infant in 2006.
 In 2014, the government spent the same amount.
 The government share of total routine immunization expenditures dropped from 9 percent to 5 percent over the period.
 Since 2010, DRC has reported consistently on JRF financial indicators.
 The data suggest that DRC has not progressed towards country ownership of its immunization program.
 Among SIF countries, DRC ranked 21st in terms of routine immunization spending per surviving infant in 2016.